sergioafanou/smart-cv/_posts/2021-04-01-whats-new-on-netflix-in-april-thunder-force-and-more.md

 ---
-title : What’s new on Netflix in April\: Thunder Force and more
+title : "What’s new on Netflix in April: Thunder Force and more"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/new-on-netflix-939257/